Gogax03/CinemaCaseStudy/README.md

 Images and logos will be stored in here.

 ## /saves
-Checkpoints (results) for particularly time-consuming computations. </br>
+Checkpoints (results) for particularly time-consuming computations (.Rdata files).

 ## /styles
 CSS.

 ## exam.Rmd
-Both Markdown and R code of the project.
+Both R code and Markdown of the project.

-## exam.html
-Generated IOslides.